Learning Lab: Impact Alliances (2021)

 We were joined by Tim Draimin of Community Foundations of Canada, who provided us with a theoretical background of Impact Alliances as well as concepts to help bring innovation and systems thinking into the core of foundations.

-On top of this, Tim put together a commented reading list of 7 essential resources for all who are interested in building impactful partnerships and network:
+On top of this, Tim put together a commented reading list of 7 essential resources for all who are interested in building impactful partnerships and networks.
+Follow this link to download the PDF.

 We then applied the theory to practice with case studies from the Connecting Networks community: